IgnisDa/ryot/docs/content/importing.md

 ## Strong App

 You can import your completed workouts from [StrongApp](https://www.strong.app/).
+Make sure you do the import process on a desktop/laptop since the process needs to have multiple tabs open at once.

 ### Steps